With the holidays behind us and resolutions long forgotten, it's time to turn our attention to the year ahead.

-Due to its vast size and population, Monica of A Pair of Panties and Boxers found the country appropriately complex and summed up the essence of traveling there:
+Due to its large size and population, Monica of A Pair of Panties and Boxers found the country appropriately complex and summed up the essence of traveling there:

 Traveling through China is like being in two places at once – the past & the present.

 Ethiopia is a country often misunderstood, evoking images of barren landscapes and food drops.

 But Ethiopia is a land of extremes, and there is so much more to see.

 However, it is not for the faint-hearted; traveling can be stressful but also rewarding for those seeking adventure.

 Dave and Deb from The Planet D shared their thoughts on the misconceptions of Ethiopia: